smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 end
 ```

-SendNotification should be extended to notify the selenium web driver it should simulate a user action if applicable.
-In this case it would be selecting menu command with cmdID = 20.
+`SendNotification` should be extended to notify the Selenium WebDriver that it should simulate a user action if applicable.
+In this case it would be selecting menu command with `cmdID = 20`.
 This will trigger the HMI to send the `UI.OnCommand` RPC.
 ATF will need to listen for this notification and match it with the parameters listed in the test.
-ATF will then forward the notification from the HMI to SDL Core after validating the msg contents.
+ATF will then forward the notification from the HMI to SDL Core after validating the message contents.

-#### Extend SendRequest
+#### Extend `SendRequest`

-Similar to SendNotificaiton, ATF sometimes uses SendRequest to simulate an event that was triggered by a user action.
+Similar to `SendNotification`, ATF sometimes uses `SendRequest` to simulate an event that was triggered by a user action.

 ```lua
 function m.app.activate(pAppId)